How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 B. If someone comes with you or comes over and is having this convo "in your place", as if uninitiated and casual:

 Have them start with introductions, some chit chat and swing with intention to ask /follow basically the above pattern.
-It needs to be modified if they dont know the perspn..but it is helpful if the godly person is a neighbir, or someone they know or dorta know at church.
+It needs to be modified if they dont know the person..but it is helpful if the godly person is a neighbor, or someone they know or sorta know at church.
 They'll have been around them long enough to basically say "I see & think your living hypocritically and not genuinely, so let's address and fix this".

 After he/she [same gender] is done probing the person, have the godly person share their testimony and how their day looks at home.
 Either as the make spiritual leader or as the wife who is being spiritually led by their husband.
 How their life grows and a recent example.